Cold welding: In space

 Mechanical problems in early satellites were sometimes attributed to cold welding.

 In 2009 the European Space Agency published a peer reviewed paper detailing why cold welding is a significant issue that spacecraft designers need to carefully consider.
 The paper also cites a documented example from 1991 with the Galileo spacecraft high-gain antenna.

 One source of difficulty is that cold welding does not exclude relative motion between the surfaces that are to be joined.
 This allows the broadly defined notions of galling, fretting, stiction and adhesion to overlap in some instances.
 For example, it is possible for a joint to be the result of both cold (or "vacuum") welding and galling (or fretting or impact).
 Galling and cold welding, therefore, are not mutually exclusive.

 Nanoscale

-Unlike cold welding process at macro-scale which normally requires large applied pressures, scientists discovered that single-crystalline ultrathin gold nanowires (diameters less than 10 nm) can be cold-welded together within seconds by mechanical contact alone, and under remarkably low applied pressures.
+Unlike cold welding process at macro-scale which normally requires large applied pressures, scientists discovered that single-crystalline ultra-thin gold nanowires (diameters less than 10 nm) can be cold-welded together within seconds by mechanical contact alone, and under remarkably low applied pressures.
 High-resolution transmission electron microscopy and in-situ measurements reveal that the welds are nearly perfect, with the same crystal orientation, strength and electrical conductivity as the rest of the nanowire.
 The high quality of the welds is attributed to the nanoscale sample dimensions, oriented-attachment mechanisms and mechanically assisted fast surface diffusion.
 Nanoscale welds were also demonstrated between gold and silver, and silver and silver, indicating that the phenomenon may be generally applicable and therefore offer an atomistic view of the initial stages of macroscopic cold welding for either bulk metals or metallic thin film.